-Below are five nontraditional public Christmas trees from aroung the world that are awe-inspiring — but not for the same reasons as the tree at Rockefeller Center.
+Below are several nontraditional public Christmas trees from around the world that are awe-inspiring — but not for the same reasons as the tree at Rockefeller Center.

 Christmas tree at Enoshimo Aquarium in Kamakura, Japan

 Although the Christmas tree itself at this aquarium outside of Tokyo isn’t too outlandish in appearance, it’s how the lights covering the tree are powered that’s rather unusual: eel power.
-For the past five years, the aquarium has rigged an electric eel’s tank with aluminum panels that capture the 800 watts of electricity generated each time the eel moves.
+Since 2005, the aquarium has rigged an electric eel’s tank with aluminum panels that capture the 800 watts of electricity generated each time the eel moves.
 This energy is stored and used to light the tree and, as a result, wows visitors and inspires headlines like “It’s beginning to 'eel' a lot like Christmas.”